Jessica-Mmachi/GLOBAL-SUPERSTORE-ANALYSIS/README.md

 Several U.S. cities with low orders still skew the average profit.

+Only Newyork had more than 10 orders in USA.
+24orders to be specific.

 High-value customers usually bought a single product type per order, with high associated profit.